 The Harmonic Mean is a measure of mean that is calculated as the reciprocal of the arithmetic mean of reciprocals.
 This can only be calculated for positive values.

-Note that the Harmonic mean is always less than or equal to the Geometric mean and the Geometric mean is always less than or equal to the Arithmetic mean.Further information can be found on the Wikipedia Harmonic Mean page
+Note that the Harmonic mean is always less than or equal to the Geometric mean and the Geometric mean is always less than or equal to the Arithmetic mean.For further information on the harmonic mean, see the Wikipedia Harmonic Mean page

 Where the number arguments are one or more positive numeric values (or arrays of numeric values), for which you want to calculate the harmonic mean.